aethrox/klaro/docs/technical-design-advanced-langgraph.md

 The edge after the check_completeness node is the agent's most powerful feature.

-* **If** the LLM says "I need more information," the edge redirects the flow back to the plan_step node.
+- **If** the LLM says "I need more information," the edge redirects the flow back to the plan_step node.
-* **If** the LLM says "I have all the information," the edge directs the flow to the Final Answer node, terminating the loop.
+- **If** the LLM says "I have all the information," the edge directs the flow to the Final Answer node, terminating the loop.
-* **If** execute_tool returns an error, the error_log in state is updated and the flow returns to plan_step.
+- **If** execute_tool returns an error, the error_log in state is updated and the flow returns to plan_step.
 This way the agent can say "This tool didn't work, I should try something else."

 ## **5. Conclusion and Advantages**

 The transition to LangGraph will transform the Klaro agent from simple tool automation into a robust and intelligent system with the following capabilities:

-* **Robustness:** Can manage tool errors and try alternative paths.
+- **Robustness:** Can manage tool errors and try alternative paths.
-* **Advanced Logic:** Can plan and execute complex, multi-step tasks.
+- **Advanced Logic:** Can plan and execute complex, multi-step tasks.
-* **Observability:** Thanks to the graph structure, the agent's decision-making process becomes much more transparent and easy to follow.
+- **Observability:** Thanks to the graph structure, the agent's decision-making process becomes much more transparent and easy to follow.
-* **Flexibility:** Adding new tools or logic flows will be as easy as adding new nodes and edges to the graph.
+- **Flexibility:** Adding new tools or logic flows will be as easy as adding new nodes and edges to the graph.

+---

+**Last Updated**: 2025-10-23
+**Klaro Version**: 1.0
+**Maintained by**: Klaro Development Team